tobecontinued/soclib/utils/doc/configuration.rst

 * ``BuildEnv``, a build environment, assembling the latter two

-As definition of compiler and library variants are often nearly the same, build-environment specifiers can inherit one another.
-Moreover, some build environment specifiers can be templates where usual data is provided with parts to replace transparently.
+As definition of compiler and library variants are often nearly the same, build-environment specifiers can be inherited.
+Moreover, some build environment specifiers can be templates where usual data is provided with parts to replace.
 See `inheriting configuration`_ for an example, see :py:mod:`soclib_cc.config.objects` for implementation details.